Sam Kong Shrine in Phuket Town

 History of Lim Hu Tai Su Shrine

-The temple’s main building changed over the century from a modest thatch-roof structure to being highly ornate, with large serpentine dragon sculptures wrapped around its front columns and extending across the top of its tiled roof.
-It’s easy to spot the temple from the street as you pass by, with its equally elaborate archway at the entrance.
+The temple’s main building changed over the century from a modest thatch-roof structure to highly ornate, with large serpentine dragon sculptures wrapped around its front columns and extending across the top of its tiled roof.
+It’s easy to spot the temple from the street, with its elaborate archway at the entrance.

-Inside the shrine, there are statues and images of several Chinese gods, including the deity Lim Hu Tai Su, for which the temple is named.
-It’s believed that Lim Hu Tai Su had the power to cure illnesses, and it’s not uncommon for people to bring their Chinese medicines to the temple to have them given magical healing properties.
-There were once some sacred texts at the temple that described Lim Hu Tai Su’s healing techniques, but these have now been lost.
+Inside the shrine are statues and images of several Chinese gods, including the deity Lim Hu Tai Su, for which the temple is named.
+It’s believed that Lim Hu Tai Su had the power to cure illnesses, and it’s not uncommon for people to bring their Chinese medicines to the temple to give them magical healing properties.
+Some sacred texts at the temple once described Lim Hu Tai Su’s healing techniques, but these have now been lost.

 Lim Hu Tai Su Shrine and the Vegetarian Festival